stacks-network/docs/_browser/blockstack_storage.md

 3. Locate the `render()` method.
-4. Modify the `render()` method to add a text input and submit button to the application.
+4. Modify the `render()` method to add a text input and submit button to the by replacing it with the code below:

     The following code renders the `person.name` and `person.avatarURL` properties from the profile on the display: